ELIMINATES THE NEED FOR AN EXCAVATION PIT!

 The installation process includes the use of a camera port which allows a lateral push camera to be inserted inside the translucent bladder, giving visual verification of the liner placement prior to curing.
 The liner can be cured at normal temperatures or accelerated with steam.
 The liner can be installed where the inflation pressure is never compromised; because the liner remains inflated from the time of inversion through to the curing process.
 This is a crucial feature as the pressure used to invert the liner tube may move broken pieces of pipe.
 If inflation pressure was released, the broken pieces of pipe could fall on the deflated liner.
 Inflation, deflation and subsequent re-inflation could result in a defective liner which would result in required excavation to repair the defective liner.
 When cured, the bladder is re-inverted and retracted from the pipe.
 There is no cutting of the liner required because the liner starts below the test tee and past the side connections.
 Furthermore, the liner is open at both ends at the main location; there is no cutting at the upstream end or the downstream end.

-Tree Roots In A Pipe
+Tree Roots in a Pipe

 This is an example of tree roots in a pipe.
 The tree root penetrated the pipe so bad that Plugged Piper actually had to dig up the pipe to remove the tree root.